The Rock.Paper.Scissors newsletter is out: Four Ways Social Media is Transforming Workplace Learning (or how to be a space cowboy)

 Learning comes in all shapes, sizes & venues (including family reunions)

-Posted by Lee-Anne Ragan | Filed under communication, Diversity & culture, training & development, Travel
+Posted by Lee-Anne Ragan | Filed under Communication, Diversity & culture, Training & development, Travel

 Some prefer their learning delivered through stacks of facts.
 Facts lined up with their edges squared and precise, like the desks in an old classroom.
 Facts stuffed to (over)fill precious time.
 Trainers channeling their knowledge into (supposed) empty and (un)willing brains.
 Others (in the know) realize that learning needs to be coupled with engagement.
 Learning [...]